jho/resume/index.md

 `2017`
 __Director of Platform Engineering, Protectwise (acquired by Verizon)__, Denver, CO

-Leading a team of talented engineers to maintain, enhance and scale a revolutionary cloud based Network Detection and Response cybersecurity product.
+Leading a team of talented engineers to maintain, enhance and scale a revolutionary cloud based Network Detection and Response (NDR) cybersecurity product.

+* Responsible for hiring and onboarding process for new engineers.
+* Mentored and coached engineers career growth.
+* Assisted in budget planning and cost optimizations.
+* Steered major product, architectural and technical decisions.

 `2013`
 __Principal Engineer, Protectwise (acquired by Verizon)__, Denver, CO

-Architected, designed and built a large scale data processing pipeline for a revolutionary cloud based Network Detection and Response cybersecurity product.
-The processing pipeline processes and stores billions of network and security events daily.
+Architected, designed and built a large scale data processing pipeline which processes and stores billions of network and security events daily.

+* Leveraged Kafka and Apache Spark for high volume data processing.
+* Built a customized solution leveraging probabilistic data structures to increase query performance and reduce storage cost.
+* Solved numerous scaling and architectural issues as the NDR platform matured and grew.

 `2011`
 __Sr.
 Software Engineer, Photobucket__, Denver, CO